fbpx

 Following mental math is a math review.
 This is where we review any previously taught concept or skill quickly.
 This can be numbers, shapes, counting, adding, subtracting, coins, etc.

-For numbers, coins, and shapes, use a PowerPoint to review!
-We click through the PowerPoint quickly reviewing numbers or shapes.
+For math review, we mostly use a PowerPoint to review!
+We click through the PowerPoint slides quickly to review numbers or shapes.
 This lasts about 2-3 minutes.

-But, you don’t have to do a whole group mini-lesson every day.
-If you’ve done some mini-lessons on the skill, then it’s ok to pull students who need extra help and work with them while the students who are mastering the skill do independent work.
-Don’t do whole group lessons to do them.
+But you don’t have to do a whole group mini-lesson every day.
+If you’ve done some mini-lessons on the skill, it’s ok to pull students who need extra help and work with them while the students mastering the skill do independent work.
+Don’t do whole group lessons just to do them.
 Use that time as an opportunity to target and differentiate instruction.

 For math lessons, we use our Math It Up! resources!
 CLICK HERE TO SEE THEM ALL!